Louise Bénédicte de Bourbon: Marriage

 The marriage was not happy.
 The couple did not like each other; Louise Bénédicte found her husband weak and abhorred his lack of ambition, while he could not stand her terrible temper and deliberate attempts to embarrass him at court.
 Louise Bénédicte is said to have had several affairs which were known to Maine.
 To her husband, she was recorded as saying, "Just look at yourself – a lame bastard! – and you'd like to boss me?
 I am a pure bred royal princess, Monsieur, with no stain on my cradle!
 What would you be without the sticks at which everyone laughs?
 One to support your body, and the other, me, to maintain your rank!
 And this Leggy wants to rule my steps!"
 (Since Maine limped, his wife called him 'Gambillard', which meant leggy).
 (Note: "Regardez-vous un peu!
 Un bâtard boiteux!
 Qui me prétend gouverner!
 Je suis née princesse du sang, Monsieur, sans tache sur mon berceau!
 Vous, que seriez-vous sans les bâtons (les cannes) dont le monde rit bien haut?
 Un pour soutenir votre corps, plus moi pour soutenir votre rang!
 Et ce Gambillard-là réglerait mon pas!" – Prince of Condé site) Louise Bénédicte gave birth to three children in the first five years of her marriage, but they all died in early childhood.

-In order to escape the dull court of Madame de Maintenon, Louis XIV's secret wife since October 1683, the enthusiastic duchesse du Maine created a little court at the Château de Sceaux, where she entertained brilliantly and immersed herself in political intrigues.
-The château, the former residence of Jean-Baptiste Colbert and his family, was bought in 1700 by her husband for the sum of 900,000 livres.
+In order to escape the court of Madame de Maintenon, Louis XIV's secret wife since October 1683, the duchesse du Maine created a court at the Château de Sceaux, where she entertained and immersed herself in political intrigues.
+The château, the former residence of Jean-Baptiste Colbert and his family, was bought in 1700 by her husband for the total of 900,000 livres.
 Louise Bénédicte spent a further 80,000 livres on its furnishings and decorations.

 After extensive renovations, she took up residence in December 1700.
 There, she began to be called La Reine des Abeilles, or Queen of the Bees.
 In 1703, to amuse herself, Louise Bénédicte created her own personal chivalric order, the Order of the Honey Bee.
 She gave the order to thirty-nine people.
 Each member had a robe embroidered with silver thread, a wig in the shape of a beehive and a medal embossed with a profile of Louise Bénédicte and engraved with the letters L. BAR.
 D. SC.
 D.P.D.L.O.D.L.M.A.M, meaning Louise, baronne de Sceaux, dictatrice perpétuelle de l'ordre de la Mouche à miel ("Louise, baroness of Sceaux, dictator of Order of the Honey Bee").

 To her small court, Louise Bénédicte attracted a host of literary figures of the day, including the young Voltaire, the Baron de Montesquieu, the cardinal de Bernis, the comte de Caylus, Charles-Jean-François Hénault and Jean-Baptiste Rousseau.